-- You can create two categories of users that access the clustered system.
-These types are based on how the - users are authenticated to the system.
-Local users must provide either a password, a Secure Shell (SSH) - I key, or both.
-Local users are authenticated through the authentication methods that are located on the - I SAN Volume Controller system.
-If the local user needs access to the management GUI, a password is - I needed for the user.
-If the user requires access to the command-line interface (CLI), a valid SSH key file is - I necessary.
-If a user is working with both interfaces, both a password and SSH key are required.
-Local - I users must be part of a user group that is defined on the system.
-User groups define roles that authorize - I the users within that group to a specific set of operations on the system.
+You can create two categories of users that access the clustered system.
+These user types are based on how they authenticate to the system:

+- Local users must provide an SSH password (or if not possible an SSH key). - If the local user needs access to the management GUI, a password is needed for the user. - If the user requires access to the command-line interface (CLI), a valid SSH key file is necessary and if a user is working with both interfaces, both a password and SSH key must be used. - Local users must be part of a user group that is defined on the system.

+Local users must be part of a user group defined on the system.
+User groups define roles that authorize the users within that group to a specific set of operations on the system.
+User groups define roles that authorize the users within that group to a specific set of operations on the system.

-A remote user is authenticated on a remote service that is usually provided by a SAN management application, such as IBM Tivoli Storage Productivity Center, and does not need local authentication methods.
-For a remote user, both a password and SSH key are required to use the command-line interface.
-Remote users only need local credentials to access to the management GUI if the remote service is down.
+A remote user is authenticated on a remote service with either Tivoli Integrated Portal (TIP) or Lightweight Directory Access Protocol (LDAP) support, such as IBM Tivoli Storage Productivity Center, and does not need local authentication methods:

+- With TIP, both a password and SSH key are required to use the command-line interface. - With LDAP this is not necessary, though SSH keys can optionally be configured if a password is not usable.

+Remote users should also configure local credentials if they need to access the system when the remote service is down.
 Remote users have their groups defined by the remote authentication service.